lecascyril/lecascyril/README.md

 - 👋 Hi, I’m @lecascyril / Castagnet Cyril
-- 👀 I’m interested in Blockchain, and innovation
+- 👀 I’m interested in Blockchain, Quantuum computing and innovation in general
 - 🌱 I’m currently teaching Blockchain dev on solidity
 - 💞️ Working at Alyra School
+- 🦖 Experienced in Rust, python, php, js ...
 - 📫 How to reach me : cyril[at]alyra.fr

 <!---